 Flowers: Request that floral tributes not be bound with plastic-covered wire — opt for raffia instead.
 And avoid flowers that come in polystyrene foam, which doesn’t biodegrade.

 Transportation: Avoid gas-guzzling limos and encourage funeral guests to carpool to the burial site.
-Perhaps you can even skip the hearse altogether — a funeral home in Eugene, Ore., is going the extra carbon-free mile by offering a bicycle hearse.
+Perhaps you can even skip the hearse altogether — a funeral home in Eugene, Oregon, is going the extra carbon-free mile by offering a bicycle hearse.